kadamiec/vscode-salesforce-query-editor/README.md

 ## Release Notes

+## 0.10.4
+- It fixes this [bug](https://github.com/AllanOricil/SOQL-Editor-Issues/issues/12).
+Now users can use the extension with environments that have aliases with space characters, like "My Org".

 ## 0.10.3

 - It fixes a bug that was preventing running queries with DateTime with timezones, like `SELECT COUNT(Id) FROM Account WHERE CreatedDate > 2020-03-17T21:04:32.000+0000`